intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/online-serving.md

 A Client sends a **request** to the **Recommender service** and triggers the recommendation process.
 The **Recall service** generate candidates from millions of items based on embeddings and the **Ranking Service** ranks the candidates for the final recommendation results.

-The Online Serving depends on offline and nearline:
+The Online Serving depends on offline and nearline stages:
 - Offline:
   - For ranking: prepare the user & item features and the ranking model for the ranking service.
     1. Preprocess the user & item data and save them as **user & item feature parquet files**.